sandipanpaul21/Machine-Learning-in-Python-Code/README.md

   2. Methods Used: 1.Binning and 2.Encoding

 ### 06 Regression Assumption
-* With Boston Dataset, all 5 regression assumption was checked (Why, What and How)
+* With Boston Dataset, all 5 regression assumptions checked (Why, What and How)
-* 1. Linearity between Targer & Features, 2.
+* 1. Linearity between Target & Features, 2.
 Normality of Error Term, 3.
 Multicollinearity among Predictors, 4.
 Autocorrelation among Error Term and 5.
 Homoscedasticity